 Zippia allows you to choose from different easy-to-use Cinder Crew Worker templates, and provides you with expert advice.
 Using the templates, you can rest assured that the structure and format of your Cinder Crew Worker resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

-Some places are better than others when it comes to starting a career as a Cinder Crew Worker.
-The best states for people in this position are Minnesota, North Dakota, Washington, and Montana.
-Cinder Crew Workers make the most in Minnesota with an average salary of $38,636.
-Whereas in North Dakota and Washington, they would average $37,031 and $36,293, respectively.
-While Cinder Crew Workers would only make an average of $36,156 in Montana, you would still make more there than in the rest of the country.
+Some places are better than others when it comes to starting a career as a cinder crew worker.
+The best states for people in this position are Washington, New Hampshire, Massachusetts, and Oregon.
+Cinder crew workers make the most in Washington with an average salary of $36,470.
+Whereas in New Hampshire and Massachusetts, they would average $34,950 and $34,899, respectively.
+While cinder crew workers would only make an average of $34,354 in Oregon, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.